Table Of Contents_

 The best RV mattresses are the correct size and offer memory foam comfort, strong support, and good heat dissipation.
 But our top pick, the Zinus Green Tea Memory Foam Mattress, goes above and beyond this.
 Not only is the 6-inch short queen mattress the ideal size for the average RV, but it also comes infused with green tea and castor seed oil to help prevent odors and bacteria growth.
 It’s also shipped in a box, which means it can be easily carried into any RV.
+Would you like to buy a new mattress but you are not sure which one is best for you?
+Go to our best mattresses guide and find a list of great options.

-Zinus’ mattress offers a sturdy five-inch layer of dense base foam for better spine support, which is also great to see in an RV mattress that needs to keep active travelers healthy, well rested and pain free.
+Zinus’ mattress offers a sturdy five-inch layer of dense base foam for better spine support, which is also great to see in an RV mattress that needs to keep active travelers healthy, well-rested, and pain-free.
 But we have a number of other excellent foam mattresses that are also perfect for trailers and RVs, so make sure to check the full list!

 Award: Top Pick